Utkucuu/React-Movie-App/README.md

 ### Summary

-This project is a movie website project that I developed with TMDB API using React, TailwindCss and CSS.
-In the project, api requests were made using **Axios** and page transitions were realized with **React Router Dom V6**.
+This project is a movie website project that I developed with TMDB API using React, tailwindcss and CSS.
+In the project, API requests were made using **Axios** and page transitions were made with **React Router Dom V6**.
+Context API, useRoute, useReducer, useReducer, useGeneratePath, useNavigate, PrivateRoute... are used and form controls are implemented with Regex.

+In this project

+- You can find details about the movies.
+- You can watch trailers of movies.
+- You can create a list of movies you want to watch later by logging in.
+- You can select category and year.
+- You can search for movies

 ### General Schema and Functionality

 The url is tracked through **useLocation hook** in the constructed Context structure.
-When the relevant pathname is rendered, the necessary api requests are made by **useReducer hook** through the "named export" method used in MovieServices and the returned data is provided to the relevant sub-component in the data.
+When the relevant pathname is rendered, the necessary API requests are made by **useReducer hook** through the "named export" method used in MovieServices and the returned data is provided to the relevant sub-component in the data.
 The data received in the subcomponents is passed through various filters if necessary and the movies are displayed to the user accordingly.
 In order to try different methods, axios requests were also made from within some components when certain conditions were met.

   <img src="./src/assest/image/MovieProject.jpg" width="400" style="display: inline-block;" />

 ### User operations

 In order for users to like and save a movie, they need to register and log in.
-These components are designed as **privateRoute** so that **pages>_Profile.js_** cannot be accessed without logging in and **pages>_Authentication.js_** cannot be accessed after logging in.
+These components are designed as **PrivateRoute** so that **pages>_Profile.js_** cannot be accessed without logging in and **pages>_Authentication.js_** cannot be accessed after logging in.
 User actions and session controls are managed with the help of **LocalStorage**.
 It is possible for users to view the movies they like and save in their profile and then remove them from the relevant section of their profile if they wish.

 <img src="./src/assest/image/Profile.jpg" width="400" style="display: inline-block;" />